aura-nw/pyxis-smart-account/PLUGIN.md

 For that, we need users to `authz` for the plugin contract to call the expected messages and register a plugin which verifies messages for more specific conditions.

 For example, a user wants a cron-contract to perform swap from USDT to AURA every morning.
 The user needs to use `authz` to allow the cron-contract to call `MsgExecuteContract` messages.
 Then, the user will register a plugin which checks every message if it was not called directly by the user.
-An example config could be:
+An example config which allows a cron contract to execute swap on behalf of a smart account could be:

 ```json
 {